stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 in this example is the set of all nodes `{v1, v2, v3, v4}`.

-Unlike traditional Byzantine agreement protocols, nodes in SCP only care about quorums to which they belong themselves (and hence which contain at least one of their quorum slices).
+Unlike traditional Byzantine agreement protocols, nodes in SCP only care about quorums to which they belong themselves (and hence that contain at least one of their quorum slices).
 Intuitively, this is what protects nodes from Sybil attacks.
 In the example above, if `v3` deviates from the protocol, maliciously inventing 96 Sybils `v5, v6,